neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

     log_chart('matplotlib-interactive', fig, my_exp)

-Really nothing special here.
 Technique is the same as described in section about :ref:`logging by using experiment object <logging-advanced-using-experiment-object-explicitly>`.

 .. note::